tillg/langchain_playground/readme.md

 less +F ~/.ollama/logs/server.log
 ```

+To run a script I use the module syntax: `python -m rag.simple_chat`.

 # History

 ## 2024-04-20 Configurable vectorestores
 * Vectorestores are now in config file
 * Config of a configuration contains also the model and the directory with the data to ingest
+* Use a

 ## 2024-04-20 Debugging LangChain chains
 * Direct logging into a file so it doesn't interfere with my dialog in the terminal.